BlackfinchGroup/Challenge/README.md

 * API specification - Code generated (eg. swagger) or OpenAPI yaml document
 * dotnet core project
 * testing (minimal tests, no need for complete test coverage)

+## Submission
+Send through a public link to your GIT repository prior to interview.